mastredan/AstralConnect-Teste-34/replit.md

    - Real-time updates via React Query

 4. **Location Services**:
-   - Brazilian states and municipalities are pre-populated
+   - Brazilian states are pre-populated in database
+   - Municipalities fetched dynamically from IBGE API when state is selected
+   - Real-time data ensures all 5,571 Brazilian municipalities are available
-   - Cascading dropdowns for location selection
+   - Cascading dropdowns for location selection with complete coverage
    - Birth location stored for astrological calculations

 ## External Dependencies